Home › Baby Names Directory › Mason

 How popular is Mason?

-Mason was the #1 U.S. boys' name in 2011 and 2012 and has remained in the top 20 since, one of the most successful surname-to-first-name transitions in recent history.
+Mason was among the top U.S. boys' names in 2011 and 2012 and has remained in the top 20 since, one of the most successful surname-to-first-name transitions in recent history.